Rogers featured on BBC

 Several students and faculty attended the 2018 conference of the Southeastern Psychological Association in Charleston, SC in March.
 Pictured below left are Thomas Vorwerk, Jessica Hacker, Dr. Jill Shelton and Daniel Ellis.
 The students co-authored presentations and Jessica gave a talk as well.

 Right: Dr. Ralph Hood delivers the Psi Chi distinguished lecture.

 Bottom: Speakers from the APA Division 3 Experimental-Cognitive Symposium on Prospective Memory included Dr. Jill Shelton (center), Audrey Parrish, Andrew Kelly, Jason Hicks, Jessie Martin, and John Crystal.

 Shelton Heads to Germany

-Dr. Jill Shelton has been invited to be the keynote speaker for the "Theoretical and Applied Advances
+Dr. Jill Shelton was invited to be the keynote speaker for the "Theoretical and Applied Advances in

 Dr. Shelton has also been invited to contribute a chapter for a new edited volume on Prospective Memory, and the Australian Catholic University for Oxford's Encyclopedia of Aging.

 Cunningham to Lead Society For Occupational Health Psychology